 If you don’t catch an SAP failure early it may spiral

 Early detection of a failure can prevent the huge losses caused by a complete shutdown of SAP systems.
 Errors and failures seem to have a domino effect in SAP.
-The smallest of things, say a long-running system backup, can cause performance issues, leading to delayed run times and eventually a system overload.
+The smallest of things, say a long running system backup, can cause performance issues, leading to delayed run times and eventually a system overload and unplanned downtime.
 If your IT team can identify issues before they spiral and become a critical issue, you can save millions of dollars.
 Early detection allows you not only to prevent major failures but also complete preventative maintenance during working hours without having to pay after hour overtime.

 You want your team to focus